Investigation

 You will be asked to remove any clothing, jewellery, or other objects that may interfere with the scan and you will be given a gown to wear.
 Whilst lying on a bed a clear gel will be placed on the skin at various locations on the carotid arteries.
 The probe will be pressed against the skin and moved around over the area of the artery being studied.
 You may hear whooshing sounds which is the Doppler representation of blood flow.
 Both sides of the neck will be examined.

-Carotid narrowing on MRI and Ultrasound
+Carotid narrowing on MRI and ultrasound.

-What happens after
+What happens after a Duplex Scan

 After the examination you’re images will be analysed and a report will be produced.
 Your cardiologist will then be able to put the findings into context.